AdobeDocs/federated-audience-composition.en/help/query/build-query.md

 >title="Rule properties"
 >abstract="Once you've built your query in the canvas, you can check it using the **Rule properties** pane located on the right hand side.<br/>This pane allows you to display the resulting data, to retrieve an SQL code version of the query, and check the number of targeted records.<br/>Use the **Select or save filter** button to save your query as a predefined filter, or replace the canvas content with an existing filter."

 Once you've built your query in the canvas, you can check it using the **Rule properties** pane located on the right hand side.
+This pane displays when building a query to create an audience.
 Available operations are:

 * **View results:** Displays the data resulting from your query.
 * **Code view**: Displays a code-based version of the query in SQL.
 * **Calculate**: Updates and displays the number of records targeted by your query.
-* **Select or save filter**: Choose an existing predefined filter to use in the canvas, or save your query as a predefined filter for future reuse. <!--[Learn how to work with predefined filters](../get-started/predefined-filters.md)-->
+* **Select or save filter**: Choose an existing predefined filter to use in the canvas, or save your query as a predefined filter for future reuse.

     >[!IMPORTANT]
     >